yehaha9876/gitlab/doc/workflow/time_tracking.md

 # Time Tracking

-> Introduced in GitLab 8.14 in beta.
+> Introduced in GitLab 8.14.

-Time Tracking allows you to track estimates and time spent on issues and merge requests within GitLab.
-This functionality is in beta and is available for free to all Enterprise Edition customers.
-As we expand on this feature, we will remove it from Beta and a new License key will need to be issued to use it.
+Time Tracking lets teams stack their project estimates against their time spent.

+Other interesting links:

+- [Time Tracking landing page on about.gitlab.com][landing]

 ## Overview